Kwannnnn/DiamondCaveGame/docs/game-design.md

     </tr>
 </table>

-___Note:_ The buffs are subject to change.
-More buffs may be added, or existing buffs may be removed to maintain the game's balance.__

 ### 2.5.
 Goals

 The game's ultimate objective is to escape a series of caves (maps) by completing the objective of each map while having fun on the way.